VolouzProject/Portfolio2Leo1/README.md

 The containers are created as follow:

-lxc-create -n server -t download -- -d alpine -r 3.4 -a armhf lxc-create -n sendNumber -t download -- -d alpine -r 3.4 -a armhf
+lxc-create -n server -t download -- -d alpine -r 3.4 -a armhf<br/>
+lxc-create -n sendNumber -t download -- -d alpine -r 3.4 -a armhf

 then we start the server container: